Skip to main content

 96%

-• The charming art style and whimsical animations enhance the immersive atmosphere, making the game visually appealing.
+• The charming cartoonish art style and quirky animations enhance the immersive atmosphere, making the game visually appealing and enjoyable.

-• The steep learning curve and complex mechanics can be overwhelming, requiring players to seek external guidance.
+• The steep learning curve and lack of clear explanations for many mechanics can make the game frustrating, often requiring external resources for guidance.

-• Performance issues, particularly in late-game scenarios, lead to significant frame drops and lag, detracting from the overall experience.
+• Performance issues, particularly in late-game scenarios, lead to significant frame drops and crashes, making the game unplayable for some players.

 • gameplay

 The gameplay of "Oxygen Not Included" is characterized by its intricate mechanics and deep resource management systems, requiring players to balance oxygen, food, heat, and other survival elements while managing a colony of duplicants.
-The game features a steep learning curve, with many mechanics not immediately explained, leading players to rely on external resources for guidance.
-Despite its complexity, the gameplay is highly engaging and rewarding, offering endless possibilities for creativity and problem-solving, making it a standout title in the colony simulation genre.
+The game features a steep learning curve, with many mechanics not clearly explained, often necessitating external resources like tutorials or wikis for players to fully grasp its complexities.
+Despite its challenges, the gameplay is highly engaging and rewarding, offering endless replayability and opportunities for creative problem-solving, making it a standout title in the colony simulation genre.

 • “The learning curve at the beginning is gentle and sweet to get you into the groove of how the game operates mechanically.”

-• “You have several main mechanics to handle: oxygen, food, morale, germs, and heat.
-This is when the game starts to shine and make you really think.”
+• “You have several main mechanics to handle: oxygen, food, morale, germs (sort of), and the last one isn't really obvious until it becomes a critical problem (and it will if unprepared), this is heat... heat is actually so crucial, and failing will teach you that, and this is when the game starts to shine and make you really think.”

 • “The mechanics are so unique when it comes to gases, weight of the gas, temperatures, germs, waters.”